 What are real-life customers saying about Wawanesa?

-Word of mouth can be some of the best ways to determine how customers feel about their insurance company.
+Word of mouth can be one of the best ways to determine how customers feel about their insurance company.
 Customer reviews and discussions on online platforms like Reddit and Trustpilot can give you helpful insight into the kind of service you may receive from your potential carrier.
 While Reddit allows users to post questions and discuss any topic regarding a company, Trustpilot's format permits users to post a review and the carrier can publicly reply; there isn't an option for additional comments or feedback from other users.

 One thing to remember when reviewing online forums is that consumers usually post about an experience that is exceptionally good or unusually bad.
 It is the combination of consumer feedback, official customer satisfaction and financial strength ratings, reviews from industry experts and your personal interactions with a company that will help you feel confident about your choice of insurance company.